 Hyrum Osmond: I came on to the studio back on ‘Bolt,’ and I’ve been here ever since.
-I supervised Olaf on ‘Frozen,’ and then moved onto this project.
+I supervised Olaf on ‘Frozen’ and then moved onto this project.

 Eric Goldberg: I started here in 1990, my first gig was animating the Genie in ‘Aladdin,’ [I] codirected ‘Pocahontas,’ animated Phil in ‘Hercules,’ directed two sequences in ‘Fantasia 2000,’ animated Louis the alligator in ‘The Princess and the Frog, and [now I’m] doing [Maui’s living tattoo counterpart] Mini-Maui.

-WATCH “MOANA MEETS MAUI” CLIP:
+WATCH THE “MOANA MEETS MAUI” CLIP:

 Goldberg: I like to think of him as, ‘Hey guys, I’m the sun.
-You all are the solar system, okay?
+You all are in the solar system, okay?
 Everything revolves around me.’
 And he’s got this confident bravado that I think is certainly fun to watch, but without giving too much away, it’s a bit of a cover.
 And we find out more about Maui’s past as the film unfolds.

-I think what [Maui animator Mack Kablan] has done with his style of movement, in terms of him being confident, and giving him a swagger and giving him this kind of easygoing attitude is great, and you see that in the movement.
+I think what [Maui animator Mack Kablan] has done with his style of movement, in terms of him being confident, and giving him a swagger and giving him this kind of easygoing attitude, is great, and you see that in the movement.
 I was describing to somebody yesterday about the process of character animation, and the movement itself is so important.
 Moana will not walk into a room swaggering, but Maui will.
-They’re just two separate characters, and you think of ways to show that through their character movement, and how that’s physicalized.
+They’re just two separate characters, and you think of ways to show that through their character movement and how that’s physicalized.

-WATCH “YOU’RE WELCOME” CLIP:
+WATCH THE “YOU’RE WELCOME” CLIP:

 Goldberg: I think, first of all, it seemed like a natural fit.
 If you think of actual tattoos, they’re hand-drawn.
 Okay, they’re hand-drawn on somebody’s body, but they’re hand-drawn.
-And so it seemed natural to have hand-drawn animation represent that.
+And so, it seemed natural to have hand-drawn animation represent that.
 And with [‘Moana’ directors John Musker and Ron Clements’] background, particularly in traditional animation for all the films that they’ve done before, they wanted to see an element of hand-drawn animation in this film as well.
 And they weren’t quite sure where that was gonna go.
-You know, maybe there would be vignettes of Maui’s past, or maybe there would be certain design-y things that they would do, but as they were working on the story, this character [of Mini-Maui] emerged as his own personality, really, and I think that seemed like the perfect fit.
+You know, maybe there would be vignettes of Maui’s past, or maybe there would be certain design things that they would do, but as they were working on the story, this character [of Mini-Maui] emerged as his own personality, really, and I think that seemed like the perfect fit.

-ITM: What’s the technical process of getting the hand-drawn tattoo onto Maui’s CG-animated body?
+Inside the Magic: What’s the technical process of getting the hand-drawn tattoo onto Maui’s CG-animated body?

 WATCH “MEET MINI-MAUI” FEATURETTE:

-ITM: In broad terms, what was the animation department’s goal when you set out to make ‘Moana?’
+Inside the Magic: In broad terms, what was the animation department’s goal when you set out to make ‘Moana?’

-Goldberg: Subtext is a really interesting facet.
+Goldberg: Subtext is an exciting facet.
 If you take a character like Maui, at least until he becomes a little more vulnerable, he’s always got a subtext going.
 He’s always got an agenda, a plan that he wants to do, whether it tramples over somebody else or not.
 But he doesn’t give that away.
 He doesn’t actually show that on the surface.
 He’s Mr. Charming.
 There’s always subtext going on with him.
 And I think that’s a really cool aspect that animators get to play with as well.